 These grants are intended to foster the early career development of researchers who have transitioned or are transitioning from undergraduate and/or graduate work in the physical/mathematical/computational sciences or engineering into postdoctoral work in the biological sciences, and who are dedicated to pursuing a career in academic research.

 Scientific advances such as genomics, quantitative structural biology, imaging techniques, and modeling of complex systems have created opportunities for exciting research careers at the interface between the physical/computational sciences and the biological sciences.
 Tackling key problems in biology will require scientists trained in areas such as chemistry, physics, applied mathematics, computer science, and engineering.

 The competition will employ a two-stage process.
-Pre-proposals will be reviewed and full proposal invitations will be sent by November 14, 2018.
+Pre-proposals will be reviewed and full proposal invitations will be sent by the end of November 2018.

 All applicants will be required to complete a web-based questionnaire assessing their eligibility to apply for this award.
 If eligibility criteria are met, applicants will be automatically directed to the web-based pre-proposal application.

 It is strongly recommended that potential applicants review the Request for Proposals prior to accessing the eligibility questionnaire.